The following are tools and resources that will provide educators the opportunity to delve into using Artificial Intelligence in their work.

 Educators can leverage a variety of AI tools to enhance the learning experience for their students.
 These tools can assist in creating educational content, providing personalized tutoring, and facilitating interactive learning experiences.

-AI-powered tools like ChatGPT, Gemini, Claude, and Perplexity can assist educators in creating educational content, providing personalized tutoring, and facilitating interactive learning experiences.
+Large Language Models (LLM) like ChatGPT, Gemini, Claude, Deepseek, Grokand Perplexity can assist educators in creating educational content, providing personalized tutoring, and facilitating interactive learning experiences.

 A powerful language model that can generate human-like text on a wide range of topics, making it useful for creating educational materials and answering student questions.